-There are few things in life more difficult than inheriting the reins from a legendary figure.
-When Clayton Cole was hired as the head golf professional at Cherry Hills Country Club in 1991, this is exactly what he faced.
-At that time there had been only four head golf professionals in the history of Cherry Hills, and his predecessor, Warren Smith, was held in such high regard that he was known throughout the Colorado golf community simply as "The Pro."
+When Clayton Cole was hired as the head golf professional at Cherry Hills Country Club in 1991, there had been only four head golf professionals in the club’s history.
+His predecessor, Warren Smith, was held in such high regard that he was known throughout the Colorado golf community simply as “The Pro.”

 Upon entering semi-retirement in 2008, Clayton was given an honorary membership at Cherry Hills and became just the fifth person presented a Red Jacket, joining Dwight Eisenhower, Arnold Palmer, Jay Sigel and Smith.

-The most telling aspect of Clayton Cole's career is the manner in which he dealt with the daunting assignment of taking over the reins from the most legendary golf professional in Colorado history.
+The most telling aspect of Clayton Cole’s career is the manner in which he succeeded the most legendary golf professional in Colorado history.
 Clayton handled his new responsibilities, and the not-so-small shoes he was being asked to fill, with grace, class and professionalism.
 These three words pretty much sum up Clayton Cole.